TheMelcor/213/README.md

 5: Kill certain character to open locked door - killing an enemy based on combat unlocks the door which is visible from the start.

+## Camera

+The idea is to have an isometric camera angle.
+Currently the camera angle is set to aprox.
+53,5 degrees with full rotation to left and right, utilizing the 3D structure of the game and it's 3D modells.
+Please note that the camera angle behaves differently on 16/9 and 4/3 monitors, therefore we advice reading more about this at following link: http://www.wolframalpha.com/input/?i=atan(4%2F3) to calculate ideal camera angles.

 ## License
 [GPL3.0](https://github.com/TheMelcor/213/blob/master/LICENSE)